 New Skoda Kodiaq spotted: price, specs and release date

-The Skoda Kodiaq SUV will benefit from some visual upgrades in 2021.
-Read on for full details on this upcoming seven-seat SUV.
+The Skoda Kodiaq SUV is getting some visual and technological updates for 2021.
+Read on for full details on this popular seven-seater SUV.

 2021 Skoda Kodiaq design